Providing a Positive Working Environment

 Reward and recognition

 Remuneration systems vary between countries but we aim for rewards to be based on local market levels and on job value established through a job evaluation system.
-Performance reviews of all professional, specialist, administrative and managerial staff are conducted against predetermined performance measures.
+Performance reviews of all professional, specialist, administrative and managerial staff are conducted against predetermined performance measures contained in annual work-plans.
 Individual and business performance is linked to reward, with the proportion of performance-related remuneration increasing with seniority.
 Remuneration for managers and executives typically includes a fixed component and a short-term cash bonus.
-Packages also may include long-term incentives in the form of equity or deferred bonuses.
+Packages also may include long-term incentives in the form of equity or cash-settled equity linked “notional shares”.
 Length of service is recognised at all sites through gifts and certificates.
 Additionally, a variety of schemes reward exceptional contributions at the local level.

 Essential to the sustainability of our business is our talent management process, which ensures we retain and develop staff for future promotion to senior positions and thereby facilitating knowledge retention and strengthening our corporate culture.